WiSie98/raylibproject-dungeonknight/Readme.md

 The project was created as part of a project during my studies and is not completely finished but is still executable and playable.
 We also used the raylib-minimal template which was provided by `https://github.com/chfhhd`.

-The parts that are not finished are:
+The parts that are not finished:
 - sound
 - combat system
 - puzzles
 - additional levels
 - frendly npcs

-The parts that are finished are:
+The parts that are finished:
 - ui
 - scenes
 - scene manager